BekaD12/example/README.md

 ## Vitesse

-Vitesse is a starter template to create an app more easily, feel free to check antfu's awesome work - [vitesse](https://github.com/antfu/vitesse) - Vitesse
+Vitesse is a starter template to create an app more easily, feel free to check antfu's awesome work - [Vitesse](https://github.com/antfu/vitesse)

 ## Try it now!